$S-P-D$ Mixing in Vector Quarkonia from the Salpeter Equation with Optimized Wave Function Representations: Conclusion

 \section{Conclusion}

-This paper systematically investigates eight different relativistic wave function representations by solving the instantaneous BS equation, with a focus on exploring the $S-D$ mixing in vector charmonium and bottomonium states.
+This paper systematically investigates four different relativistic wave function representations by solving the instantaneous BS equation, with a focus on exploring the $S-D$ mixing in vector charmonium and bottomonium states.

 We find that the choice of wave function representation is crucial.
-Among the eight candidate wave functions, the $\varphi_2$ representation provides the most consistent description of the experimentally observed mass spectra and dileptonic decay widths.
+Among the four distinct representations we have constructed ($\varphi_1$, $\varphi_2$, $\varphi_3$, and $\varphi_4$), the $\varphi_2$ representation provides the most consistent description of the experimentally observed mass spectra and dileptonic decay widths.
 This representation not only accurately reproduces the properties of $S$-wave dominant states (such as $\psi(1S-3S)$, $\Upsilon(1S-3S))$, but also successfully predicts the decay behaviors of $D$-wave dominant states (such as $\psi(3770)$ and $\psi(4160)$), with theoretical calculations in good agreement with experimental data.
 Based on this, we predict the decay widths of the yet-unobserved $\Upsilon(1D)$ and $\Upsilon(2D)$ states.

 $S-P-D$ mixing is a universal phenomenon: Our analysis shows that the wave functions of vector mesons are not simple $S-D$ mixtures but contain significant $P$-wave components, forming $S-P-D$ mixing.
 For example, in the $\psi(2S)$ state, the proportions of $S$, $P$, and $D$ waves are approximately $1:0.18:0.12$; in the $\psi(3770)$, the ratio is about $0.14:0.22:1$.
 Such mixing is naturally determined by the dynamics of the Salpeter equation, reflecting the inherent requirements of relativistic effects.